What to know about insurance agent licenses and bonds

 After completing the course, you can take the in-person licensing exam.
 Each exam consists of 80 questions, and you can check out an outline of the exams here.

 If you fail the licensing test, you must wait at least two weeks before retaking it.
-If you fail the test three times, you must retake the pre-license education courses through a different provider before you can take the test again.
+If you fail three times, you must retake the pre-license education courses through a different provider before you can take the test again.

 How to get an insurance license in Texas